kitloong/laravel-migrations-generator/README.md

 ## Thank You

-Thanks to Xethron for his great work.
+Thanks to Bernhard Breytenbach for his great work.
 This package is cloned from https://github.com/Xethron/migrations-generator

 Thanks to Jeffrey Way for his amazing Laravel-4-Generators package.
 This package depends greatly on his work.